aeturrell/coding-for-economists/code-preliminaries.md

 Programming languages come in versions, which can be quite different, and some of the most important functionality of programming languages is provided by add-ons called packages or libraries, which themselves have versions.
 To make matters worse, not all versions of packages and languages will work together, and the combinations that work may depend on your operating system (Windows, Mac, etc)!

-The combination of the language and its version (eg Python 3.6.1), the packages and their versions (eg numpy 1.19), and the operating system the code is being run on (eg MacOS Catalina) is called the computational environment.
+The combination of the language and its version (eg Python 3.8), the packages and their versions (eg numpy 1.19), and the operating system the code is being run on (eg MacOS Catalina) is called the computational environment.
+This book is written with Python 3.8.

 To programme, you will need two things on your computer:

-- an installation of the programming language (also known as the "interpreter")
+- an installation of the programming language (also known as the "interpreter"), for example Python 3.8

-- a way to write and run your code, using an integrated development environment (IDE)
+- a way to write and run your code, using an integrated development environment (IDE), for example Visual Studio Code

 ### Installing Python On Your Computer

-Python and Anaconda are available on all major operating systems.
+The Anaconda distribution of Python, which this book recommends, is available on all major operating systems.

 Download the individual edition of the [Anaconda distribution](https://www.anaconda.com/) of Python for your operating system and install it (on Anaconda's website, this is currently found under Products -> Individual Edition).
 This will provide you with a Python installation and a host of the most useful libraries.